jim45002/torrc_util/README.md

 # Torrc Utility
-Torrc Utility is a simple Qt GUI for managing some options in the Tor's configuration file.
-This application was tested with default torrc config files that are included with tor-browser bundle.
-Torrc Utility is also used for graphically viewing Tor node locations on a map.
+Torrc Utility is a simple Qt GUI for managing some options in Tor's configuration file.
+This application was only tested with the default torrc file included with the Tor-Browser bundle.
+Before any changes are made to the torrc file, a copy is stored in the current directory.
+Torrc Utility is also used for graphically viewing the list of active Tor nodes.
+You can click a node record on the list to view its location on the GUI's map.